-“For those who wish to age in place, it’s important to think not only about a plan for staying in your home, but also about your support network,” explains Stacey Watson, head of life event planning at Fidelity.
+“For those who wish to age in place, it’s important to think not only about a plan for staying in your home, but also about your support network, especially during the COVID pandemic,” explains Stacey Watson, head of life event planning at Fidelity.
 “Social connections are a critical element to living independently and aging well.”

 Here are 6 things that aging singles or couples—and their children, other family members, or caregivers—should keep in mind when assessing the living situation.
 For more detail, read our Aging well: A planning, conversation, and resource guide.

 1. Develop a real estate and housing strategy

 As you plan for living in your later years in retirement, you should have a strategy for how to leverage any real estate assets along with a plan to support your need for future housing.

 Real estate is an asset often used to fund retirement and to help pay for long-term health care expenses.
 Some people find it necessary to sell the family home to pay for higher levels of care or senior living accommodations.
 Some decide to sell after a spouse dies.
 Others may have a family member who moves back in to help take care of both the aging parent and the property.
 Whatever your situation, it makes sense to work with a financial advisor to help determine the role of real estate in your overall financial planning (see Senior Housing Options chart below).

 "As you consider your strategy for housing as you age, remember that your approach may have to adjust over time," says Watson.
 "What works today in terms of independent living, living with family, assisted living, or skilled nursing may not serve your needs indefinitely.
 Take the time to have the conversation regularly with family members or caregivers, to ensure your plans continue to meet your needs."